TimeCrypt: Encrypted Data Stream Processing at Scale with Cryptographic Access Control

-\fakeparagraph{Crypto-based access} is explored by crypto-systems \cite{abe5} such as identity-based encryption, ABE, predicate encryption, and functional encryption.
-ABE~\cite{abe1, abe2, abe3, abe4, goyal2006attribute} is the most expressive among them, though it comes with limitations with respect to revocation, fine-grained access, and dynamic updates~\cite{abe5}.
-Sieve~\cite{Sieve} combines ABE with key-homomorphic encryption, to enable revocation on a non-colluding cloud.
-ABE-based systems do not support private aggregation and lack scalability for time series data workloads.
+\fakeparagraph{Cryptography-based Access.} Cryptographically enforced access control is explored by crypto-systems \cite{abe5} such as identity-based encryption, attribute-based encryption (ABE), predicate encryption, and functional encryption.
+They enable complex access control to encrypted data.
+ABE~\cite{abe1, abe2, abe3, abe4, goyal2006attribute, agrawal2017fame} is the most expressive among them, though it comes with limitations with respect to fine-grained access and and dynamic updates~\cite{abe5}.
+Current ABE-based systems lack homomorphic capabilities (i.e., no computation on ciphertexts) and scalability required for time series data workloads.
+In general, adding homomorphic capabilities to ABE remains an open challenge~\cite{HABE3}.
+Recently, important progress has been made on constructions of homomorphic attribute based encryption~\cite{HABE1,HABE3,HABE2,HABE4}.
+However, they remain limited in functionality and are computationally expensive.
+A related line of work is searching over encrypted data with predicate evaluation~\cite{shi, boneh2007conjunctive}.
+While predicate encryption schemes~\cite{shi, boneh2007conjunctive} support range queries over encrypted data, they lack the required efficiency in our setting, as they require a linear scan through the database and also due to their underlying computationally expensive pairing-crypto. \secspacingtop

-\fakeparagraph{Trusted Execution Environments (TEE)} provide an isolated execution environment without exposing the data to the server.
-TEE-based systems have been introduced for analytics and database workloads~\cite{enclavedb, oblix, vc3, Kossmann, M2R, Haven}.
-However, they require dedicated trusted hardware which may be vulnerable to attacks~\cite{sgxcacheattack, sgxpectre}.